Your breath can be a powerful tool for soothing your nervous system.

 “Try this practice and observe the moments of calmness both [during] the breathing practice and in your life,” suggests Levy.
 “Take note of the moments when you begin to respond differently to scenarios that you typically respond to with stress, anxiety, anger or frustration.”

-If it feels like it’s working, try bringing the practice into your daily on-the-go life, Levy says.
-“For example, you can do this resonant breathing practice on your way to and from work to make transitioning between those parts of your day smoother.”
+If it feels like it’s working, try bringing the practice into your daily life, Levy says.
+“You can do this resonant breathing practice on your way to and from work to make transitioning between those parts of your day smoother.”